Oxid15/cascade/cascade/docs/source/index.rst

 Introduction
 ************
-Cascade does not require any complex setups.
+Cascade does not require complex setups.
 To start use it you just need to install the python package.

 Installation
 ------------